 Someone got wise to this and created a lid with a small crescent shape on one edge, with a notch on either side so that you could rip a semi-circle shaped hole in your cup.
 It was messy, but it was easier than ripping a random shape which could result in coffee dribbling out the sides and down your white shirt.
 Because you are always wearing white when you spill on yourself.
 At some point, these lids became the only ones the companies bought, because they are the lids that customers wanted.

-As you can see, what started as one person solving a problem, became more people adapting that solution into what we have today.
+became more people adapting that solution into what we have today.
 Niches change and there is always room for improvement, supplementation or just a complete overhaul.

 The thing about this example is, a lot of different people have gotten into the take out coffee cup lid niche.
 The cups have evolved and the types of lids have evolved as well, and now there are many varieties as the many people have come up with all kinds of creative ways to make it easier to drink coffee while driving!